top of page

 Residential buildings

-• The council increased the amount of social housing from 50-60% of affordable homes following local feedback.
+• We increased the amount of social housing from 50-60% of affordable homes following local feedback.
 Unit mix responds to local housing needs.

 • Buildings have been designed to blend in by using similar tones of brick and architectural detailing.